jonahkraft/mathclock/README.md

 cd mathclock
 ```

 The default port is `3000`.
-You can adjust this by changing the `docker-compose.yml` file:
+You can adjust this in the `docker-compose.yml` file:

 ```yaml
 ports:
   - "YOUR_PORT:80"
 ```

-Then start the application.
+Then, start the application.
 ```bash
 docker-compose up -d
 ```